QualiTorque/terraform-provider-torque/docs/resources/catalog_item.md

 page_title: "torque_catalog_item Resource - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Creation of a new Torque space with associated entities (users, repos, etc...)
+  Creation of a new catalog item by publishing an existing blueprint to the self-service catalog.
 ---

 # torque_catalog_item (Resource)

-Creation of a new Torque space with associated entities (users, repos, etc...)
+Creation of a new catalog item by publishing an existing blueprint to the self-service catalog.

 ## Example Usage